david-kariuki/linux-desktop-environment-tool-cli/README.md

 # debian-install-desktop-environment-cli.sh
 Current version: `Version 3.0`

 This script helps debian users install a preferred desktop environment from a list of options on a terminal menu.
-The script runs on the terminal.
+It will update system packages and upgrade software packages.
 The list of desktop environments listed are:
   1.  `GNOME` Desktop,
   2.  `KDE PLASMA` Desktop,
   3.  `XFCE` Desktop,